IRS Forms

 Recent developments and the 2025 sunset

-Congress allowed Empowerment Zone designations to continue through December 31, 2025.
+Congress allowed Empowerment Zone designations to continue through December 31, 2025, and absent another Congressional extension the credit will not be available for wages paid after that date.
 The IRS formalized an automatic extension process in Rev. Proc.
 2021‑18, and the IRS Form 8844 pages continue to reflect the extension.
 If you are preparing 2025 returns in early 2026, this extension still applies for 2025 wages, but you should always re‑check the IRS page for any updates before filing.

 Verify your zone each year

-The Form 8844 instructions outline the zone framework for urban and rural areas, and they provide the definition of a qualified zone employee.
+The Form 8844 instructions (kept on the IRS About Form 8844 web page rather than a stand-alone Instructions for Form 8844 PDF) outline the zone framework for urban and rural areas, and they provide the definition of a qualified zone employee.
 Save the instruction pages you relied on in your workpapers, along with local mapping confirmations where available.

 Coordination with other credits and carryovers